luca-citino/luca-citino.github.io/talks.md

 layout: page
 ---

+**The effects of the 2021-2022 energy crisis on medium and large industrial firms: evidence from Italy**

+- Barcelona, August 2023 - *European Economic Association (EEA) conference*

 **Creation, destruction and reallocation of jobs in Italian firms: an analysis based on administrative data**

 - Rome, January 2023 - *La struttura produttiva italiana a fronte dei recenti sconvolgimenti globali*